chrisd149/Cog-Customization/README.md

 	* Active Hours Weekend: 11am - 1am EST (Some of the time im availiable to 4am on the weekends)

 <h4>All questions and inquiries must be related to the project in some way, unrelated messages will be ignored</h4>

-<h2>Easter Eggs/Small Details</h2>

-*	Pressing M will stop the music.

-*	Holding M will restart the music.

-*	All cog tags make the cog grunt sound effect when clicked.

-*	The Cold Caller has a help button that explains what to click in the main GUI panel.

-*	Both cogs look around over time, and will loop through some animations as well.

-*	The location of Cog Customization is in the Cashbot Vault from Toontown.